rackerbenoit/chef-flywaydb/README.md

 #### Attributes

 * `name` - The name of the flyway conf file.
-Defaults to name of resource.
+Defaults to resource name.
 * `conf` - A hash or array of hashes used to create the default configuration for the flyway conf file.
 Key values automatically get prefixed with flyway.
 Default `nil`.
 * `debug` - Print debug output during execution of flyway commands.
 Default `false`.